wdi-sg/choose_your_own_adventure_js/readme.md

 # URL for my version of this project: [https://ckkok.github.io/cyoa]

+Notes if you're checking it out at the above URL.
+There's no tutorial for navigating the thing, but you can move around using the displayed navigation options.
+Additional commands include "look" to check out what's around the room.
+Use "get <item>" to well, get an item in the room, and "attack <enemy>" to attack an enemy.
+For a better fighting chance, you'll want to get the short sword and maybe the soda before leaving the starting room, though it's possible to win the battle ahead without them (very hard).

 # Choose Your Own Adventure!

 Using what you know about data types, variables, operators, conditional blocks, and accepting user input, create a text-based game that allows the user to arrive at different "destinations" based on the inputs they type.